Mohamed Farah. Photo by Patrick McGuire.

 So why was Robyn Doolittle at the basketball game the week before?

 I invited her to the neighbourhood.
-I said, ‘Listen, why don’t you come by and see some of the guys and the [community outreach] program that we do.
-Take a look, this is what we are trying to do.’
+I said, "Listen, why don’t you come by and see some of the guys and the [community outreach] programme that we do.
+Take a look, this is what we are trying to do."
 Because I wanted her to understand the whole scope of the situation.

-And let’s talk about that program a bit because an organization you work with, Inner City Union, is hosting a mayoral debate tomorrow night.
+And let’s talk about that programme a bit, because an organisation you work with, Inner City Union, is hosting a mayoral debate tonight.
 You’re going to be on the panel representing Rexdale.
 Before we keep going into this scandal, what is your day-to-day role in the community?

 The basketball program that we do is for youth in the neighbourhood.
-And the program actually expanded to the rest of the GTA.
-One of the coaches, one of the organizers went to Africa to participate in the FIBA tournament, which is a big tournament globally.
+And the programme actually expanded to the rest of the GTA.
+One of the coaches, one of the organisers, went to Africa to participate in the FIBA tournament, which is a big tournament globally.
 They went to the finals because they represented a Somali city.
 They finished second place.

 This Toronto team?

 Amazing.
 Yeah, and that wasn’t put in the news.
 It wasn’t talked about.
 They made headlines in Africa and Europe... but nobody covered it here in Toronto.

 I went back to the community in 2012.
 I’d been traveling, I’d been living in other places.
 So when I came back, a friend of mine approached me and said, "This situation’s getting hectic in the community.
 A lot of these kids are dying.
 Why don’t you come in and try to do a couple of programmes with us?"
 So I helped out.